siddharth17196/Variational-Autoencoders/README.md

 <hr>

-*Question 1 of Assignment 3 of Deep Learning course*
+*Question 1 of Assignment 3 of the Deep Learning course*